The QS World University Rankings 2023 have been released, featuring over 1,400 of the Best Engineering Universities in the World.

 At its founding in 1861, MIT was initially a small community of problem-solvers and science lovers eager to bring their knowledge to bear on the world.
 Today, MIT has evolved into an educational behemoth, with some 1,000 faculty members and more than 11,000 undergraduate and graduate students.

-MIT is now an independent, coeducational, privately endowed university organized into five schools (architecture and planning; engineering; humanities, arts, and social sciences; management; science).
+MIT is now an independent, coeducational, privately endowed university organised into five schools (architecture and planning; engineering; humanities, arts, and social sciences; management; science).
 Yet the principle of educational innovation remains at the core of MIT’s educational philosophy.

-MIT researchers are at the forefront of developments in artificial intelligence, climate adaptation, HIV, cancer, and poverty alleviation, while in the past MIT, research has fuelled scientific breakthroughs such as the development of radar, the invention of magnetic core memory, and the concept of the expanding universe.
+MIT researchers are at the forefront of developments in artificial intelligence, climate adaptation, HIV, cancer, and poverty alleviation, while in the past, MIT research has fuelled scientific breakthroughs such as the development of radar, the invention of magnetic core memory, and the concept of the expanding universe.

 Science and technology are not the only strings to MIT’s bow, however.
-Approximately 20 percent of MIT undergraduates join a sports team, and with 33 varsity sports, MIT boasts one of the broadest intercollegiate athletic programs in the world.
+Approximately 20 per cent of MIT undergraduates join a sports team, and with 33 varsity sports, MIT boasts one of the broadest intercollegiate athletic programs in the world.

 #2.
 University of Cambridge